Lasalle College of the Arts

-Lasalle College of the Arts, simply known as Lasalle, is a publicly-funded post-secondary arts institution in Singapore, and a constituent college of the University of the Arts Singapore (UAS) from 2024.
+Lasalle College of the Arts, simply known as Lasalle, is a publicly-funded post-secondary arts institution in Singapore, and a constituent college of the University of the Arts Singapore (UAS).

 Founded in 1984, Lasalle has eight art and design schools that offer more than 30 diploma, undergraduate and postgraduate programmes in contemporary arts and design education.
-Lasalle's bachelor's and master's degrees are validated by Goldsmiths College, University of London.
+Lasalle's bachelor's and master's degrees are validated by the UAS.

 Many leaders in the Singapore arts scene are linked to Lasalle, including Alan Oei as artistic director of The Substation and Eugene Tan as director of the National Gallery Singapore.

 History

 1984–1994

 Brother Joseph McNally, the founder of Lasalle College of the Arts, was known for his outstanding educational and artistic contributions in Singapore, which he made his home in 1946.
 He spent almost 40 years in Singapore teaching in various affiliated schools of the De La Salle Order including St Joseph's Institution and St Patrick's Secondary School.
 Upon retirement, McNally decided to follow through with his vision to elevate the arts culture in Singapore, holding the belief that the arts is instrumental to a nation.

 In 1984, McNally founded Lasalle College of the Arts.
-Originally known as the St Patrick's Arts Centre, the institution was funded largely through McNally's own pocket, given the low priority, the Singapore government placed on the arts at that time.
+Originally known as the St Patrick's Arts Centre, the institution was funded largely through McNally's own pocket, given the low priority the Singapore government placed on the arts at that time.
 As an integrated arts college, the first cohort had a strength of 27 students who were offered diplomas in Painting, Ceramics, Sculpture, and Music.

 In 1993, McNally's effort in securing resources finally paid off when Singapore Airlines contributed S$15 million to enhance campus facilities.
 The college was subsequently renamed Lasalle-SIA College of the Arts.
 Other financial contributors to the college include the Khoo, Lee, Shaw and Hong Leong Foundations, and Airbus Industries.
 In the same year, an agreement was formalised with Australia's RMIT University for its bachelor's degree in Fine Arts to be awarded to graduates of Lasalle's Fine Arts programme.